Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/index.md

 ---
 ### Directory Tree Structure

-#### NOTE: This Directory tree will be used as example throughout this guide
+#### NOTE: This Directory tree will be used as example throughout this guide and has Space Type specified for each node

 ```plaintext
 [ACCOUNT] OpenDOOR Client Account